 As a working capital lender, we’d like to examine the differences between typical bank loan requirements and what we require, so that you’re aware of all your options.
 We’re passionate about providing small business owners like you with business loans and merchant cash advances and pride ourselves in having fair requirements.

-Do You Know the Differences Between Bank Loan Requirements and Fora Financial’s Loan Requirements?
+Comparing Bank Loan Requirements and Fora Financial’s Business Loan Requirements:

 2. Credit History

 As you probably know, most business loan providers want to review your credit report to determine if you meet their credit requirements.

 Banks: If your business credit history is limited, most banks will take your personal credit history into consideration to determine your ability to pay back a loan.